naveens-github/All-technologies/agile/notes.md

       12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 # Scrum
-      Scrum is a framework that unites business and development.
+      * Scrum is a framework that unites business and development.
 It focuses on teams delivering products of the highest value while also being productive and efficient.

+      * On a Scrum team, there are generally two sides of a project: business and development.
+The business side of the project is typically represented by a Product Owner (PO), who is accountable for maximizing the product's value resulting from the Scrum team’s work.
+The PO communicates with key stakeholders and is responsible for the product backlog.
+The development side is represented by the whole development team, with the Scrum Master facilitating Scrum practices and helping the development team monitor and improve their workflow.

+   **Daily Scrums:** brief check-ins that occur each day—enable team members to assess how successfully they are moving toward the
+                     Sprint goal.
+   **Sprint Planning:** an event when all team members initiate the Sprint by laying out the work to perform.
+   **Sprint Review:** a timeboxed working session when the team and key stakeholders review the outcomes of a Sprint and identify
+                      future steps.
+   **Sprint Retrospective:** an event when team members discuss what went well, what could be improved, and commit to improvements
+            in the next Sprint....